Data protection information: What information do I have to provide?

 Definition of personal data

 Firstly, the question arises as to which information is covered by the term "personal data" and is therefore part of the information provided by the employer.
-In addition, for each request for information, it must be clarified in what form and to what extent the information may be disclosed.
-This is because Article 15(3) GDPR stipulates that data subjects may also receive a copy of their personal data. should receivewhich are the subject of the processing.
+In addition, it must be clarified for each request for information in what form and to what extent the information may be disclosed.
+This is because Article 15(3) GDPR provides that affected persons also receive a copy of their personal data should receivewhich are the subject of the Processing are.

 For example, it must be clarified whether complete copies of files must be made and handed over.
 How should the protection of third-party rights or the protection of business secrets be handled?

-According to the wording of Article 15(1) GDPR, the right to information under data protection law relates to the provision of information about the personal data processed by the employer (subject matter of the processing).
-However, this does not regularly mean the disclosure of all documents, emails, images, evaluations, etc. that contain, for example, the name of the data subject or any other information about this person.
+According to the wording of Article 15(1), the right to information under data protection law concerns GDPR a request for information about the personal data processed by the employer (subject of the Processing).
+However, this does not regularly mean the publication of all documents, e-mails, images, evaluations, etc., which contain, for example, the name of the person concerned or any other information about this person.

 There is therefore no need for a 1:1 copy of every document in which, for example, the name or email address of the person concerned appears (see LG Köln Az.
 26 O 25/18 and EuGH Rs.
 C-372/12).

-In our opinion, the right of access pursuant to Article 15 GDPR does not constitute a justified general right to copies of all documents or files containing personal data of data subjects.
+The Right to information in accordance with Article 15 GDPR does not, in our opinion, constitute a justified general claim to copies of all documents or files that personal data of those affected.

 Dealing with authorities